-The purpose of a Career Review is to allow candidates to be placed at the appropriate level whose performance over a substantial period has been better than average, but whose performance at each merit may not have been sufficient for an acceleration.
+The purpose of a Career Review is to remedy inequities that may accumulate over time, leading a candidate to be seriously out of step with their appropriate level on the Professorial ladder.
+The case for action as a result of a Career Review should explain the basis for judging that the current level is seriously different from what would be an equitable placement.
 Except in circumstances where faculty receive exceptional external recognition (see B.2.
 Special Circumstances), there must have been at least two positive merits and or promotion at UCR before a career review can be initiated.
 Teaching and Service must both be excellent and approaching the record of faculty at the proposed rank and step (e.g. If the suggestion is to move from Associate I to Professor I the record would indicate service at the mid to high Associate level.)
 Bearing the previously described limitations in mind, any senate faculty member at Associate Professor or above who thinks that they may not be at the appropriate level on the rank/step scale has the right to be evaluated by the process of Career Review.
 Departments and Deans should also be alert to the possibility that on rare occasions a faculty member may be seriously out of place on the rank/step scale.
 Candidates for a Career Review are encouraged to submit an optional professional C.V. with the file in the "Other" Section.

 Ordinarily the Career Review is initiated, by the candidate's written request, in the department and follows the procedures for promotion, complete with extramural letters.
 The Career Review solicitation letter (Attachment E-7) must be used for all extramural evaluators.
 The candidate needs to specify a rank and step for which they wish to be considered.
 All ranks/steps requested by the candidate must be considered by the voting members of the department and subsequent votes submitted.
-Record all votes taken unless the vote for higher rank and step is unanimous.
+Record all votes taken unless the vote for higher rank and step does not have any negative votes.